King Menkaure – Pyramid, Queens, Statues & Legacy

 First Triad of Pharaoh Menkaure

-Found in the Valley Temple at Giza, the triad depicts King Menkaure between Hathor and the local Egyptian goddess of the 17th Upper Egyptian nome (Inpw, meaning “City of the Jackal”).
-The king wears the White Crown and short shendyt kilt; the sculptor carved refined facial features and athletic anatomy.
-Hathor embraces the king in protective favor.
+This statue depicts King Menkaure standing between Hathor and the local Egyptian goddess of the 17th Upper Egyptian nome (Inpw).
+The Pharaoh is meticulously rendered wearing the White Crown and a short shendyt kilt, showcasing refined facial features and an athletic anatomy.
+Hathor embraces the king, symbolizing protective favor and divine endorsement.

 Second Triad of King Menkaure

-Here Pharaoh Menkaure stands with Hathor and the goddess of the 8th Upper Egyptian nome (BAt, later called Diospolis by the Greeks).
-The grouping projects royal authority and local divine protection working in harmony.
+In this powerful grouping, Pharaoh Menkaure stands with Hathor and the deity representing the 8th Upper Egyptian nome (BAt, later known as Diospolis).
+The arrangement perfectly projects the crucial political concept of royal authority and local divine protection working in unified, harmonious governance.

 Third Triad of Pharaoh Menkaure

-This version pairs Pharaoh Menkaure and Hathor with the deity of the 4th Upper Egyptian nome (WAst), the region later known as Thebes.
-Inscriptions praise the king as “Horus, the strong bull,” beloved of Hathor.
+This version pairs Pharaoh Menkaure and Hathor with the deity of the 4th Upper Egyptian nome (WAst), the powerful region later known as Thebes (modern-day Luxor).
+Inscriptions on this specific triad praise the king with the epithet “Horus, the strong bull,” confirming his divine rule and status as the “beloved of Hathor.”

 Fourth & Fifth Triads of King Menkaure